Córdoba crafts: the legacy of the Andalusian masters

 Hands-on workshops let you learn the artisan's gestures and create a truly personal souvenir

-Shops often close between 2pm and 5pm for the siesta.
+Most Judería boutiques close between 2pm and 5pm for the siesta.
 Plan your visits in the morning (10am–2pm) or late afternoon (5pm–8pm).
+The Zoco Municipal is the exception — it stays open straight through, every day, 10am to 8pm.

 What should I bring back from Córdoba?